 Stanislav Zámečník (1922-2011) was a Czech survivor of the Dachau concentration camp and a historian.
 During his imprisonment in Dachau from 1941 to 1944 he was involved in activities of the camp’s internal resistance.
 After the liberation and his training as a historian, he contributed to the first exhibition of the Dachau Concentration Camp Memorial opened in 1965.
 Because of his support for the Prague Spring, he was banned from his profession after its suppression.
 It was not until 1989 that he was again free to work as a researcher.
 Zámečník published important contributions in the “Dachauer Hefte” [“Dachau Notes”].
 In 2002, he published “Das war Dachau” [“That was Dachau”], a monograph that remains authoritative to day and was translated into many languages.
 As a member of the Scientific Advisory Board, he had a formative influence on the redesign of the Dachau Concentration Camp Memorial Site.

 The Stanislav Zámečník Research Award Prize of the Comité International de Dachau is given for outstanding scientific work (in particular Magister/Master’s theses, dissertations and habilitations) that deals with the persecution policy of the National Socialist regime and the history of the Dachau concentration camp and its subcamps.
 Outstanding scientific work that deals with the way in which society and (legal) policy has treated Nazi crimes since the end of the Second World War as well as work that provides impetus for commemorative and educational work is eligible for the award.
 Unpublished monographic work in German or English, completed no longer than two years ago at the time of the deadline for the announcement, can be submitted.
 Unfinished or already published work will not be considered.

 Who can apply?

-How and until when can one apply?
+How and until when can you apply?

 Who decides on the award?

-When will the award the given?
+When is the award given?

-What else should be kept in mind?
+What else should you be aware of?